 School can be difficult for everyone.
 Students with disabilities deal with added stressors in addition to the demands of their classes.
 Disability scholarships give us that extra boost we need to succeed.
 I have to take this upcoming year off of school because I can’t afford to go, so I’ve been combing through The Ultimate Scholarship Book, and I decided to put together a list of disability scholarships.
+Another great resource is The Guide to Paying For College For People With Disabilities.
 If you know of any other disability scholarships, please let me know, and I’ll add them to the list!

 This scholarship is open to U.S. citizens who have been diagnosed with ADHD and are pursuing higher education.
 Deadline: May 21st